Art

 Having grown up with a world class trove of Old Masters, she carves out her own niche as a major collector of edgy contemporary art

-ARTnews, Summer 2005
+Summer 2005 ARTnews,

 The Sheikh Who Stopped Shopping